Stoke Heath, Worcestershire

 Stoke Heath is an area in the south of Bromsgrove, Worcestershire, England.

 Originally a small village near Bromsgrove, it has been absorbed into Bromsgrove by new housing developments since the 1980s.
 These developments hold many of the commuters that have made Bromsgrove into a dormitory town; it is within commuting distance of both Birmingham and Worcester.

-Stoke Heath features Avoncroft Museum of Historic Buildings.
+Stoke Heath is home to the Avoncroft Museum of Historic Buildings.